Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 Next, we assume that the source is compact, so that its characteristic length scale satisfies the inequality $L \ll c_0/ \omega$, where $\omega$ is characteristic angular frequency of the oscillations.
-This actually comes down to the condition for non-relativistic motion, $|\vec v| \ll c_0$, since $|\vec v| \sim L \omega$.
-For this reason, the inequality is also referred to as slow-motion condition.
-We also consider far geometric field ($R \gg L$).
-Thus, we can approximate
+This is actually already satisfied by the non-relativistic motion, $|\vec v| \ll c_0$, since $|\vec v| \sim L \omega$.
+For this reason, the inequality is also referred to as slow-motion condition, which is fulfilled by non-relativistic sources.
+As a consequence, non-relativistic sources are necessarily compact and vice versa.
+We also consider far geometric field ($R \gg L$) and accordingly approximate

 where $r$ is radial coordinate of the spherical coordinate system with the source in its origin.

 From the conservation laws, eq.~(\ref{conservation_laws}), one can deduce the identity~\cite{Misner2017}